Dog Bite Attorneys in Florida

 You may find these difficult to prove.
 However, they are mere routine for a personal injury attorney.
 The latter can turn to case precedents, specialty literature, and expert witnesses.

 3. Negligence Per Se

 It means showing that the dog owner violated Florida dog bite laws and related statutes.
 Common examples of negligence per se are dog owners walking their pet without a leash.
 Letting the animal roam unsupervised on the streets qualifies as negligence per se as well.
 This aspect of Florida dog bite laws only applies when the injuries occur during the act of negligence.

 4. Intentional Torts

 In some cases, dog owners intentionally cause bites and injuries.
 They encourage their animal to attack people.
 If that is your case, obtaining compensation should be easier.
 You will still need evidence and witnesses, though.
-These are easier to obtain with the help of a personal injury lawyer in Lakeland, FL.
+These are easier to obtain with the help of a personal injury lawyer.

 Statutes Of Limitations Or Deadline For Filing A Dog Bite Compensation Claim

 No matter which category your case fits into, you have a four-year deadline for claiming compensation.
 The countdown begins at the time of the dog bite.
 Exceptions may apply to cases involving minors or resulting in disability.
 The countdown may begin when the child becomes of age or the victim recovers from their disability.